 “We believe we have a responsibility to give all residents the ability to access information and services online so they can carry out tasks such as applying for jobs or benefits.
-It’s also important for supporting our businesses and entrepreneurs as it should increase footfall in the city centre.”
+It’s also important for supporting our businesses and entrepreneurs as it should increase footfall in the city centre,” Gannon adds.

 The network is future-proofed and has the ability to support future council-led projects such as footfall tracking, traffic management, and smart recycling.
 According to Luke O’Kelly, sales director UK & Ireland, at Siklu, “the solution operates virtually interference free at exceptionally high capacities, so no matter how the city wants to utilise it, the network can adapt and grow.”

-“Across the UK, we are seeing councils beginning to understand the potential of smart cities,” said Steve Johnson, Regional director of Northern Europe at Ruckus Networks.
-“However, key to successful outcomes are: implementing the right technology to overcome issues such as interference; creating an easy-to-use end-user experience; and utilizing the right commercial model.
+“Across the UK, we are seeing councils beginning to understand the potential of smart cities,” says Steve Johnson, regional director of Northern Europe at Ruckus Networks.
+“However, key to successful outcomes are: implementing the right technology to overcome issues such as interference; creating an easy-to-use end-user experience; and utilising the right commercial model.
 This project in Sheffield showcases the cutting-edge technology that makes smart cities a reality, bridging the digital divide, and improving the quality of life for residents.”

 How the solution works